aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/activexcontrolbase/_index.md

 ```

 Sets the ole color of the foreground.

+**Remarks**

 Not applies to Image control.

 **Parameters:**
 | Parameter | Type | Description |